ComradDoge/DogeEU4/README.md

 - Good chunk of "interest per annum" sources lowered.
 - Bank interest has risen by 2% as a response to the rising inflation
 - Kongo Origin 4th mission requirement tweaked to not require a privilege that does not exist
-- Added a few missing cores in the vanilla flavour bookmarks
+- Fixed a bunch of missing cores in the vanilla flavour bookmark
 - Rhineland got an additional -5% regiment cost and +5% manpower in its ideas

 [/quote]